 NCSL Webinars allow attendees to participate in meetings taking place around the world from the comfort of their desk.
 They are collaborative, interactive and easy to use.

-Research has uncovered an uncomfortable reality: racial minorities die sooner and are less healthy over their lifetimes than whites.
+Research has uncovered an uncomfortable reality: Racial minorities die sooner and are less healthy over their lifetimes than whites.
 Disparities exist even when researchers control for income and health insurance coverage.
 The question is, why?
 Why are racial minorities more likely to live shorter, less healthy lives?
 The answer is not simple, but a complex web of factors.
-This webinar will look at some of these factors, called the social determinants of health, and examine ways policymakers can address systemic inefficiencies which lead to inequality, while containing costs and improving quality for all.
+This webinar looks at some of these factors, called the social determinants of health, and examine ways policymakers can address systemic inefficiencies which lead to inequality, while containing costs and improving quality for all.

-Assemblymember Richard Pan, CA
+- Assemblymember Richard Pan, California

-Representative Jeffery Sanchez, MA
+- Representative Jeffery Sanchez, Massachusetts